linuxpostingxyz/website/website/register.md

 ## Registration

-In order to register, please send us an email to account@linuxposting.xyz.
+In order to register, please send us an email to email@account@linuxposting.xyz.
 We will save this address in order to contact you about your account(s).
 We also recommend you share a second email address with us, in case you lose access to the first one

 This is how we want you to share this data with us.
 You can duplicate keys if you want multiple accounts, or skip them if you don't want one.
 The arrows explain what each key is for.
 Feel free to copy and paste this

-> contact: email@example.com <-- second email that you can contact us from. for example, if you ever need to get a password reset
+> contact: !email@example.com <-- second email that you can contact us from. for example, if you ever need to get a password reset
 > email: username
 > matrix: username
-> wafrn: email@example.com <-- email that you'll be registering with on w.linuxposting.xyz
+> wafrn: !email@example.com <-- email that you'll be registering with on w.linuxposting.xyz

 ## Response